theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-theo-notes.md

 Enlightenment era had been naive

 Social sciences were concerned
-1. What had gone wrong with Enlightenment - with schemes for improvong society?
+1. What had gone wrong with Enlightenment - with schemes for improving society?
 2. Why did so many well-meaning attempts to fix problems end up making worse?

 Only modern people had capacity to intervene in history and change its course